Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 requirements will vary depending on your use case and identity provider.

+#### Important Configuration Parameters

+This plugin contains many configuration parameters that might look frightening at the start.
+The reason for this number of attributes is that this plugin is for multi-authentication and supports JWT, OAuth 2.0, and OpenID Connect authentication.

+The first parameter you should configure is:
+`config.issuer`

+This parameter tells the plugin where to find discovery information, and it is the only required parameter.
+You should specify the `realm` or `iss` for this parameter if you don't have a discovery endpoint.

+Next, you should decide what authentication methods you want to use with this plugin, so please configure:
+`config.auth_methods`

+That parameter should contain only the authentication methods that you want to use; otherwise, you unnecessarily widen the attack surface.

+In many cases, you also need to specify `config.client_id`, and if your IdP/OP requires authentication, .e.g, on a token endpoint, you will need to specify `config.client_secret` too.

+If you are using a public IdP, such as Google, you should limit the audience with:
+`config.audience_required` to contain only your `config.client_id`.
+You may also need to adjust `config.audience_claim` in case your IdP doesn't follow OpenID Connect standards.

+Also if you are using Kong in DB-less mode with declarative configuration, you should set up `config.session_secret` if you are using the session authentication method.
+Otherwise each of your Nginx workers across all your nodes would encrypt and sign the cookies with their own secrets.

+We suggest you start with these properties and test that the flows or authentication methods work, before diving to other configuration settings.
+Below we document all the configuration options.

+*TL;DR:*

+Please configure:
+1. `config.issuer`
+2. `config.auth_methods`
+3. `config.client_id` (and in many cases `config.client_secret`)
+4. `config.audience_required` (if using public IdP)
+5. `config.session_secret` (if using Kong in DB-less mode)

 #### Descriptions

 Parameter ¹                          | Description
 ------------------------------------:|------------
 `issuer`                             | The issuer `url` from which OpenID Connect configuration can be discovered.
-`client_arg`                         | Allows you to define client argument name used to pick up the right client configuration.
+`discovery_headers_names`            | Extra header names that you should include in discovery requests (such as `Authorization`).
+`discovery_headers_values`           | Values for the extra headers that you should include in discovery requests.
+`extra_jwks_uris`                    | If your IdP uses other JWKS to sign, e.g., access tokens that are not found with OpenID Connect discovery, you can define additional URIs with this property.
+`rediscovery_lifetime`               | After JWKS rotate, the plugin tries to automatically fetch new ones when needed.
+With this parameter, you can limit the plugin to only do re-discovery every _n_ seconds.
+`auth_methods`                       | The supported authentication methods you should enable.
 `client_id`                          | The `client_id` of the OpenID Connect client registered in OpenID Connect Provider.
 `client_secret`                      | The `client_secret` of the OpenID Connect client registered in OpenID Connect Provider.
+`client_arg`                         | Allows you to define the client argument name used to pick up the right client configuration.
 `redirect_uri`                       | The `redirect_uri` of the client defined with `client_id` (also used as a redirection uri on authorization code flow).
 `login_redirect_uri`                 | If `login_action` is `redirect`, here you can set up the redirection url for that.
 `logout_redirect_uri`                | On logout this is the url where the client is redirected after logout is done (used also for `post_logout_redirect_uri`).
 `forbidden_redirect_uri`             | Instead of responding with HTTP status code 403, send a 302 redirect with the defined uri.
-`forbidden_destroy_session`          | Whether or not the session is also destroyed on forbidden.
 `forbidden_error_message`            | Error message to return with forbidden response.
+`forbidden_destroy_session`          | Whether or not the session is also destroyed upon a forbidden response.
 `unauthorized_redirect_uri`          | Instead of responding with HTTP status code 401, send a 302 redirect with the defined uri.
 `unauthorized_error_message`         | Error message to return with unauthorized response.
 `unexpected_redirect_uri`            | Instead of responding with HTTP status code 500, send a 302 redirect with the defined uri.
+`response_mode`                      | The response mode used with the authorization endpoint (e.g., authorization code flow).
+`response_type`                      | The response type used with the authorization endpoint (e.g., authorization code flow).
 `scopes`                             | The scopes to be requested from OP.
+`audience`                           | The audience passed to the authorization endpoint, also used for verification of `aud` claim.
 `scopes_required`                    | The scopes required to be present in access token (or introspection results) for successful authorization.
 `scopes_claim`                       | The Name of the claim (or a path) where the scopes can be found.
-`response_mode`                      | The response mode used with authorization endpoint (e.g. authorization code flow).
-`auth_methods`                       | The supported authentication methods you want to enable.
-`audience`                           | The audience passed to authorization endpoint, also used for verification of `aud` claim.
 `audience_required`                  | The audience required to be present in access token (or introspection results) for successful authorization.
 `audience_claim`                     | The Name of the claim (or a path) where the audience can be found.
 `domains`                            | The domains to be verified against the `hd` claim.
 `max_age`                            | The `max_age` (in seconds) for the previous authentication, specifically the `auth_time` claim.
 `authenticated_groups_claim`         | The Name of the claim (or a path) where the authenticated groups can be found.
+`authorization_endpoint`             | The URL of the authorization endpoint that can be used to override the standard authorization endpoint announced in the discovery document.
+`authorization_query_args_names`     | Extra query argument names that you should include in the authorization endpoint query string.
+`authorization_query_args_values`    | Values for the extra query arguments that you should include in the authorization endpoint query string.
+`authorization_query_args_client`    | These parameters are passed from client request to the authorization endpoint; use this value for parameters such as `login_hint`.
 `authorization_cookie_name`          | The name of authorization code flow cookie that is used for verifying the responses from OpenID Connect provider.
 `authorization_cookie_lifetime`      | Authorization cookie lifetime in seconds.
 `authorization_cookie_path`          | The `Path` parameter of the authorization cookie.